Arranging a pension for your employees? Here's what you need to know

 What are the four pension pillars?

 Ugh, retirement pillars ...
 Just one of those dry words that makes you not feel like reading any further.
 Still, it's important that you know something about this.
 We do our best to explain it as simply as possible.
 But, we can't promise it won't get boring.
+You could think of the retirement pillars as different pots that workers can use to build up their retirement.
+These are the pillars:

 Pension pillar 1: AOW (General Old Age Pensions Act)

 The first pillar is the AOW, which the government regulates for everyone who lives or works in the Netherlands.
 So as an employer, you don't have to do anything for that.
 AOW provides a basic income that people can rely on after reaching retirement age.
 In many cases, this is about 40% of your total pension.
-So you have to save the rest yourself in pillar 2, 3 or 4.
+You have to save the rest yourself in pillar 2, 3 or 4.

 Pension pillar 2: pension through the employer

 The second pillar is a collectively arranged supplementary pension and can often only be accrued through the employer.
 In some cases, employers are required to arrange this supplementary pension for their employees.
 These pension plans are usually organized by sector or industry, meaning that employees in the same industry are often covered by the same pension plan.
+These companies have a collective pension plan to which both the employer and the employee contribute.
+The amount is determined in the industry collective bargaining agreement.

 Pension pillar 3: supplementary pension (self-saving and investing)